 Our Great Rivers provide water, food, energy, jobs and recreation to some 65 percent of the world’s people, as well as habitat for plants and animals.
 Due to Bank of America’s generosity, The Nature Conservancy is able to work on various Great River basins, particularly in North America (Colorado and Mississippi Rivers) and Africa (Ogooué and Niger Rivers).
 The Nature Conservancy and Bank of America are working together to build partnerships and strategies with stakeholders, focus on sustainable hydropower/infrastructure development, and overall best practices around these vital river basins.

 At the same time, Bank of America has made helping to support The Nature Conservancy easier than ever with The Nature Conservancy credit and checking accounts.
-When you make purchases with your credit or debit card, Bank of America makes a contribution to The Nature Conservancy.
+When you make purchases with your credit card, Bank of America makes a contribution to The Nature Conservancy.
 Thanks to Bank of America customers, these card programs have generated more than $13 million in financial support for The Nature Conservancy.
 Click here to read more.

 Bank of America is also a member of the Conservancy's Business Council.